The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Parameter Estimation

-Figure \ref{fig:sample_loglik_decomposition} shows (left) a random sample ($N = 1000$) $\mathbf{z} \sim $ Tukey's $h$ with $\delta = 1/3$ and the decomposition of the log-likelihood as in \eqref{eq:loglikelihood_Y_with_xi}.
-Since $\boldsymbol \beta = (0,1)$ is known, likelihood functions and penalty terms are only functions of $\delta$ (and the data $\mathbf{z}$).
-The monotonicity of the penalty term (decreasing) and the input likelihood (increasing) as a function of $\delta$ is not a property of this particular sample, but holds true in general (see Theorem \ref{thm:MLE_delta} below).
-By this monotonicity in each component it follows that their sum (green line) has a unique maximum; here $\widehat{\delta}_{MLE} = 0.37$ (red dotted vertical line).\\
+Figure \ref{fig:sample_loglik_decomposition} shows a random sample ($N = 1000$) $\mathbf{z} \sim $ Lambert W $\times$ Gaussian with $\delta = 1/3$ and the decomposition of the log-likelihood as in \eqref{eq:loglikelihood_Y_with_xi}.
+Since $\boldsymbol \beta = (0,1)$ is known, the likelihood and penalty are only functions of $\delta$.
+The monotonicity of the penalty (decreasing, red) and the input likelihood (increasing, green) as a function of $\delta$ is not particular to this sample, but holds true in general (see Theorem \ref{thm:MLE_delta} below).
+This monotonicity in each component implies that their sum (black line) has a unique maximum; here $\widehat{\delta}_{MLE} = 0.37$ (blue, dashed vertical line).\\

 The maximization of \eqref{eq:loglikelihood_Y_with_xi} can be carried out numerically.
 Here I show existence and uniqueness of $\widehat{\delta}_{MLE}$ assuming that $\mu_x$ and $\sigma_x$ are known.
-Theoretical results for $\widehat{\theta}_{MLE}$ remain a task for future work.
-Given the ``nice'' form of $g_Y(y)$ - continuous, twice differentiable, \footnote{Assuming that $f_X(\cdot)$ is twice differentiable.}support does not depend on the parameter, etc.\ - the MLE for $\theta = (\boldsymbol \beta, \delta)$ should have the standard optimality properties \citep{LehmannCasella98_TPE}.
+Theoretical results for $\widehat{\theta}_{MLE}$ remain for future work.
+Given the ``nice'' form of $g_Y(y)$ - continuous, twice differentiable,\footnote{Assuming that $f_X(\cdot)$ is twice differentiable.} its support does not depend on the parameter, etc.\ - the MLE for $\theta = (\boldsymbol \beta, \delta)$ should have the usual optimality properties \citep{LehmannCasella98_TPE}.

-\subsubsection{Properties of the MLE for the heavy tail parameter}
+\subsubsection{Properties of The MLE For The Heavy Tail Parameter}